 Add app: Install a new app.
 Find more apps: Find more apps to install.
-You will be taken to an overview page of Axis apps.

-Allow unsigned apps : Turn on to allow installation of unsigned apps.
+You will be taken to an overview page of Axis apps.Allow unsigned apps : Turn on to allow installation of unsigned apps.Allow root-privileged apps : Turn on to allow apps with root privileges full access to the device. \bigcirc View the security updates in AXIS OS and ACAP apps. allow apps with root privileges full access to the device.

-Allow root-privileged apps

 View the security updates in AXIS OS and ACAP apps.
 The device's performance might be affected if you run several apps at the same time.
 Use the switch next to the app name to start or stop the app.

-Open: Access the app's settings.
+Open : Access the app's settings.
 The available settings depend on the application.
-Some applications don't have any settings.

-- The context menu can contain one or more of the following options: - Open-source license: View information about open-source licenses used in the app. - App log: View a log of the app events.
-The log is helpful when you contact support. - Activate license with a key: If the app requires a license, you need to activate it.
+Some applications don't have any settings. • The context menu can contain one or more of the following options: Open-source license: View information about open-source licenses used in the app.
+App log: View a log of the app events.
+The log is helpful when you contact support. • Activate license with a key: If the app requires a license, you need to activate it.
 Use this option if your device doesn't have internet access.
-If you don't have a license key, go to axis.com/products/analytics.
-You need a license code and the Axis product serial number to generate a license key. - Activate license automatically: If the app requires a license, you need to activate it.
+If you don't have a license key, go to axis.com/products/analytics .
+You need a license code and the Axis product serial number to generate a license key.

+- Activate license automatically: If the app requires a license, you need to activate it.
 Use this option if your device has internet access.
-You need a license code to activate the license.

-- Deactivate the license: Deactivate the license to replace it with another license, for example, when you change from a trial license to a full license.
+You need a license code to activate the license. - Deactivate the license: Deactivate the license to replace it with another license, for example, when you change from a trial license to a full license.
 If you deactivate the license, you also remove it from the device. - Settings: Configure the parameters. - Delete: Delete the app permanently from the device.
 If you don't deactivate the license first, it remains active.